The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

-The hardware of smartphones is like the human body.
-When the human body after a certain age does not function properly and actively and started to retardate, the same happens in the case of hardware.
+Smartphone hardware is analogous to human anatomy.
+In the same way that the human body begins to slow down after a certain age and ceases to function properly and actively, the same thing occurs in the case of hardware.

-For example, the processor will give the best performance at a certain temperature and if the processor gets overheated with the raise of temperature then processor performance may degrade.
+For example, the processor will perform best at a certain temperature, and if the processor becomes overheated as the temperature rises, processor performance may suffer.

-Also, excessive heat, cosmic rays, dust, electric spikes stress transistors and degrade the life of transistors and this may make your smartphone(Android or iPhone) fail entirely.
-This age failure in the transistor is binary ie. may or may not happens.
+Also, excessive heat, cosmic rays, dust, and electric spikes stress transistors and degrade the life of transistors and this may make your smartphone(Android or iPhone) fail entirely.
+This age failure in the transistor is binary ie. and may or may not happen.

-Smartphone hardware can get damaged after being dropped, crushed, liquid falling on it, power surges, forcing cables into wrong ports, etc. Even due to these actions, hardware parts may lead to loosening and cannot function properly.
+Smartphone hardware can be damaged by being dropped, or crushed, having liquid fall on it, experiencing power surges, forcing cables into incorrect ports, and so on.
+Even as a result of these actions, hardware parts may become loose and cease to function properly.

-After using a new smartphone for a few months or years, you will get system updates and upgrades.
-System Updates and Upgrades are good for your system performance because on each update they are fixing various issues related to performance, security, usability, etc. but it actually increases memory size.
-So, ultimately system starts taking more operating capacity, consumes more power, and overloads the system, so finally, you will feel that system is not performing well.
+After a few months or years of using a new smartphone, you will receive system updates and upgrades.
+System updates and upgrades are beneficial to your system's performance because they fix various issues related to performance, security, usability, and so on, but they actually increase memory size.
+As a result, the system eventually consumes more operating capacity, consumes more power, and overloads the system, giving you the impression that it is not performing well.

 If you have the latest phone and new updates appear then installing that may help boost performance.
 If you have an old phone and you are getting updates for it and you are installing it then you may face performance-related issues.

-When you buy a smartphone, you will only have few applications provided as provided by it.
-In the process of using, you may need more applications so you continue installing applications.
-If you have more and more application then takes some space and may degrade the system.
-Also if the application is not coded properly and memory management is not properly then it may take more system uses than expected.
+When you purchase a smartphone, you will only have access to a few applications.
+You may require additional applications while using, so you continue to install applications.
+If you have an increasing number of applications, it takes up space and may degrade the system.
+Furthermore, if the application is not properly coded and memory management is not properly implemented, it may consume more system resources than expected.

 fig. Third-party apps

 Any popular newer apps developed by developers love trying new technology targeting new brands of phones.
-So, these newer apps require more resources like CPU, RAM.
-So, if you install those apps in legacy smartphones then your phone will slow down.
+So, these newer apps require more resources like CPU and RAM.
+So, if you install those apps on legacy smartphones then your phone will slow down.

 There are two main mobile operating systems.

-If you download from play store and apple store, then in most of the case it is ok to install it.
-But there might be applications which are not properly coded and then installing those applications may slow down performance because of memory leakage problem.
-Also, stores do not guarantee those free apps are safe.
+If you download it from the Google Play or Apple App Store, it is usually safe to install.
+However, there may be applications that are not properly coded, and installing those applications may slow down performance due to a memory leakage issue.
+Furthermore, stores do not guarantee the safety of free apps.

-Today normal phones have 30 to 40 apps installed on their devices.
-Among them many of them are running in the background even you are not using an active screen.
-This takes more of the system resources like CPU and RAM, battery.
-An example of those background apps are Social Media Apps, web browsers, email apps, etc.
+Smartphones for general use have 30 to 40 apps installed on them.
+Many of them are running in the background even when you are not using a screen.
+This consumes more system resources such as CPU and RAM, as well as the battery.
+Background apps include social media apps, web browsers, email apps, and so on.

 Storage Fragmentation is one of the big causes for your smartphone(iPhone or Android) and computer to slow down.

-We perform thousands of read / write operations to phone memory while using social media, play games, take notes, delete undelete photos, videos, and many more.
-If an improper write operation is performed then a fragmentation phenomenon occurs.
-Fragmentation is unused memory.
+We perform thousands of read / write operations to phone memory while using social media, playing games, taking notes, deleting photos and videos, and many other activities.
+A fragmentation phenomenon occurs when an incorrect write operation is performed.
+Fragmentation refers to unused memory.

 In the process of storing, if a large process arrives then they are split and are saved in various parts of the memory.
 And when retrieving that process then the memory has to cover more physical distance to retrieve the whole process and finally load it.